My About Page — Second Chance to Live

 Ken Collins, Program Manager at San Juan Center for Independence, Gallup, New Mexico

 And one more Endorsement:

 Craig’s message is universal.
 “You can find your way thru tragedy and build a new life.”
 It may not be the life you had before, but Craig’s message of hope, empowerment and love can help you discover your second chance to live – and live well.
 I am grateful for Craig’s beautiful writings.
 They inspire me and bring me comfort.
 As a speaker, Craig, speaks from the heart and is a living testament to his message.
 I am honored to know and learn from Craig Phillips.

 Viki Kind, MA – January 18, 2014 4:58 pm Bioethicist and author of The Caregiver’s Path to Compassionate Decision Making: Making Choices for Those Who Can’t

 To see a list of several organizations – past and present – using Second Chance to Live as a Resource, please click on the following link: Resource

 As you read my articles and questions arise, please do not hesitate to contact me with those questions.
 And please remember, all questions are good questions.
 You may do so through my Contact Information Page

 Second Chance to Live has and continues to meet a unique a unique need, both nationally and internationally.
 Second Chance to Live has subsequently been honored in different ways.
 To see a few of those ways, please take the time to click on the following links.
 As you read the various pages and questions or comments come to mind, please let me know my friend.
 All questions are good questions and all comments are welcome my friend.
 Thank you.

-During the past 73 months Second Chance to Live has been of service and met a unique need, both nationally and internationally.
-To see some of the ways that Second Chance to Live has been of service, please click on the following high lighted links.
+During the past 89 months Second Chance to Live has been of service and met a unique need, both nationally and internationally.
+To see some of the ways that Second Chance to Live has been of service, please click on the below high lighted links.
 Thank you.

 “Do not wait for leaders, do it alone, person to person.”
 Mother Teresa